 The uThukela district municipality and its family of municipalities provides top management with an opportunity to evaluate the continuing suitability, adequacy and effectiveness of the assets, asset management and asset management system.
 This report was approved concurrently with the budget of the municiplaity on the 21 May 2021.
-The above mentioned report of the municipality include the following:
+The above-mentioned report of the municipality includes the following:

-- a) Achievement of the Operations and Maintenance (O&M) objectives; - b) O&M performance in terms of the pre-determined performance measures; - c) Review of the O&M risks as documented in the Risk Register; - d) The Accounting Officer of the facility or network should review and sign off the Review Report uThukela district municipality is a Water Services Authority Municipality as mandated in terms of the Water Services Act No. 108 Of 1997.
-Section 1 states that a WSA is any municipality including a district municipality responsible for ensuring access to water and sanitation services to consumers or potential consumers within its area of jurisdiction.
-The Act further states that, the WSA may provide water services internally or outsource the provision of water services.
-Umgeni Water is a state-owned entity established in 1974 to provide water services to other institutions in its service area.
-Umgeni Water operates in accordance with the Water Services Act No. 108 of 1997 (Section 29 and 30).
+- a) Achievement of the Operations and Maintenance (O&M) objectives; - b) O&M performance in terms of the pre-determined performance measures; - c) Review of the O&M risks as documented in the Risk Register; - d) The Accounting Officer of the facility or network should review and sign off the Review Report